TheRealVish/nodejs-certification/README.md

 :fire:
 ```
 # nodejscertification
-this repo contains all code to prep for nodejs certifications, developed by Vish
+: Developed to provide accurate examples to covers all topics required for JSNAD and JSNSD certifications
+: by Vish (@realvish)

 ++ Modules